Custom-built AI writing tools & training for your organization.

 This tool can be trained on your organization’s voice to create quality first drafts for your team.
 Once these AI applications are built the next step is training, where Whole Whale will work to show and fine-tune how the tool gets used in the organization.

 Whole Whale cares deeply about how the social impact adopts this new powerful tech, which is why we created a simple, free AI course.
+We also continue to build AI resources to help the people working for good amplify their work (because we know the bad actors are certainly hard at work in the other direction).

 Whole Whale is ready to work with great organizations interested in seeing what is possible with AI-generated content and custom-build useful AI writing tools.